SaltySOMAdmin/Reddit-to-Bluesky/README.md

 ## Configure the script.

 1. Create a file called config.py and save it in the same directory as your script.
 Enter Reddit and Twitter api credentials.
 Check out the example file for formatting.
+Ensure it's listed in your .gitignore file if your repo is public!

 2. Configure forward_log.sh with a Discord webhook if you want logs forwarded.
 Enter the webhook in a .txt in the same directory or directly into the code.
+List this in .gitignore as well!

 3. Setup a schedule to run